Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: Introduction

 \section{Introduction}

-Many fish stock assessments derive information about stock trends from analyses of longline catch and effort records (IPHC, ICCAT, IATTC references).
-The classical relative abundance index, Catch Per Unit Effort (CPUE), for populations monitored using longline gear, is defined as the average number of individuals of target species caught per hook and minute of soak time.
-This commonly used CPUE index of abundance ignores the variability introduced by the competition for baited hooks within and between species. \cite{Somerton95} propose two different indices, based on instantaneous rate of catch from longline survey records which takes interspecific competition into account. \cite{Haimovici+07} claim that CPUE and the instantaneous rate give the same results.
-Another important source of variability in the abundance indices which has received relatively little attention is the presence of empty hooks i.e., hooks returning without bait or fish.
+Many fish stock assessments derive information about stock trends from analyses of catch and effort records obtained from a longline fishing event \citep{Clark+06,Maunder+10}.
+In this paper, we define the event of setting a longline with baited hooks for some fixed amount of time, hauling the longline and recording the location and the species caught per hook as a ``longline experiment''.
+The classical relative abundance index, Catch Per Unit Effort (CPUE), for populations monitored using longline gear, is defined as the average number of individuals of targeted species caught per hook and minute of soak time.
+This commonly used CPUE index of abundance ignores the variability introduced by the competition for baited hooks within and between species. \cite{Somerton95} propose two different indices, based on instantaneous rate of catch from longline survey records which takes interspecific competition into account. \cite{Haimovici+07} claim that CPUE and the instantaneous rate give the same results. \cite{Ward+04} shows with another model that soaktime and without taking competition into account that soaktime is important.
+The authors also proved that other factors may influence the indices but the effects of those factors are not addressed in this paper.
+Another important source of variability in the abundance indices which has received relatively little attention is the presence of empty hooks, i.e., hooks returning without bait or fish.

 This paper generalizes the use of instantaneous rates of catch from longline surveys as relative abundance indices (as proposed by \cite{Somerton95} and \cite{Rothschild67}) and evaluates alternative approaches to dealing with empty hooks in the formulation of longline survey stock trend indices.